jonthegeek/beekeeper/README.md

     of where API definitions are posted on a given site.
 It might be difficult to help users find the right place.
 Interestingly,
     <https://APIs.guru> itself has a (simple) API to aid in API
-    discovery, which might provide an opportunity to use api2r to generate parts of itself.
+    discovery, which might provide an opportunity to use beekeeper to generate parts of itself.
 - 0.3.0: Batching and rate limiting.
   - Add documentation for implementing batching and rate-limiting.